 When Hannah calls panicked in the Q-tip episode (“I did something really bad”), her mom calls out in an irritated voice: “Nothing smaller than an elbow down there.”
 Empathy for whatever led her to the Q-tip would be more helpful.

-While they’re waiting for Dr. Rice, with Hannah in an agitated state, he cheerfully says: “We’ll go down to Serendipity’s for an ice cream after.”
+While they’re waiting for Dr. Rice, with Hannah in an agitated state, her dad cheerfully says: “We’ll go down to Serendipity’s for an ice cream after.”
 As if this will make her feelings go away.

 Then, there’s Dr. Rice: